Want to participate in a research study? Help shape the future of investing tools and earn a $60 gift card!

-The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
+This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
 To keep it practical, we'll show how Brookline Bancorp, Inc.'s (NASDAQ:BRKL) P/E ratio could help you assess the value on offer.
-Brookline Bancorp has a P/E ratio of 14.51, based on the last twelve months.
-That is equivalent to an earnings yield of about 6.9%.
+Based on the last twelve months, Brookline Bancorp's P/E ratio is 13.81.
+In other words, at today's prices, investors are paying $13.81 for every $1 in prior year profit.

 The formula for price to earnings is: